-The Department of Social Services (DSS) in Rapid City is hosting a special art exhibit at the Dahl Fine Arts Center on April 8, 2017, from 4 to 6 p.m.
+The Department of Social Services (DSS) in Rapid City is hosting a special art exhibit in partnership with the Rapid City Arts council at the Dahl Arts Center.

-FLANDREAU, S.D. ?
-A Flandreau man has been identified as the person who died Sunday in a two-vehicle crash east of Flandreau.
+HILL CITY, S.D. ?
+A Hill City woman has been identified as the person who died early Saturday in a one-vehicle rollover near Hill City.

-The South Dakota Department of Transportation and the city of Mitchell are scheduled to begin the reconstruction of Burr Street from Havens Avenue to Interstate 90 in Mitchell on Monday, April 3.
+The South Dakota Department of Transportation says crews are scheduled to begin culvert repair work on highways in the western part of the state on Monday, April 16.

 The South Dakota Department of Revenue will host a new home/vacation seminar in Rapid City on April 17.